• Skip to primary navigation

 • Piment d'Espelette.
 Piment d'Espelette is a chili powder made from Espelette peppers from the Basque region.
 You can use paprika as a substitute.

 • Other Seasonings.
-Sugar, salt, black pepper.
+Sugar, salt, black pepper, dried thyme, bay leaf.

 How to Make Piperade - the Recipe Method